-Paid time off is also referred to as PTO.
-It certainly sounds great to think you could get paid while not having to be at work.
+PTO is an abbreviation for paid time off.
+It certainly sounds great to think you can receive pay while not having to be at work.
 So what is paid time off?
-PTO is usually a policy that many companies have in place that will allow their employees to be paid for things like vacation, illness, holidays, personal days and other days where the employee may not have to be present at work.
-Sometimes these days are accrued throughout the year or the employer has a set amount and may base the increased amount/days on seniority with the company.
+PTO is a policy that many companies have to allow their employees to use for vacations, illnesses, holidays, personal days, and other days where they may not be present at work.
+Sometimes these days are accrued throughout the year, or the employer has a set amount and may base its increased amount/days on seniority.

 Some employees may have to accrue their PTO as they work throughout the year.
 For example, say an employee is full-time and works 40 hours per week.
-For every 40 hours worked the employee may accrue 1 hour of paid time off.
-If the employee saved up all their paid time off during the year then he or she would have approximately 52 hours in a year to use.
-Assuming this employee works the average 8 hour shift, then this would break down to 6.5 days of total PTO during the year.
+For every 40 hours worked, the employee may accrue 1 hour of paid time off.
+If the employee saved up all their paid time off during the year, they would have approximately 52 hours in a year to use.
+Assuming this employee works the average 8-hour shift, this would break down to 6.5 days of total PTO during the year.

-Another thing to keep in mind is if an employer allows your paid time off to roll over to the next year or if they use the “use it or lose it” rule.
-The use it or lose rule it is pretty self explanatory; the employee would lose whatever time they had to use towards vacations, sick days, holidays, personal days, etc. if they are not used by the end of the year.
-These are obviously just examples as many businesses practice different rules that is laid out in their employee handbook.
-Also note that sick, vacation and personal days may be considered differently with some establishments and have their own entity.
+Another thing to keep in mind is if an employer allows your paid time off to roll over to the next year or use the "use it or lose it" rule.
+The use "it or lose it "rule is pretty self-explanatory; the employee would lose whatever time they had to use towards vacations, sick days, holidays, personal days, etc., if they are not used by the end of the year.
+These are just examples as many businesses practice different rules that are laid out in their employee handbook.
+Also, note that sick, vacation, and personal days may be considered differently with some establishments and have their own entity.

 Additionally, Paid time off is generally not included when calculating overtime.

-As stated above, it really does matter how each employer and company has their rules set up.
-Simple math can be used if a specific amount of time is accrued per a specific amount of hours worked.
-Also you can always keep track of your paid time off by subtracting the days that you have taken off from your allotted days.
+As stated above, it does matter how each employer and company has their rules set up.
+Simple math can be used if a specific amount of time is accrued per a particular amount of hours worked.
+Also, you can always keep track of your paid time off by subtracting the days that you have taken off from your allotted days.
 We will use the example above.
-If you accrue 1 hour per every 40 hour workweek, the following math below would be used to calculate your total paid time off.
+If you accrue 1 hour per every 40-hour workweek, the following math below would be used to calculate your total paid time off.